1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 In Windows, the ``su`` command is absent, so we have to do things in a slightly different manner:

 -	login to the server as "your name";
--	SHIT + RIGHT-CLICK on the batch file you want to use;
+-	SHIFT + RIGHT-CLICK on the batch file you want to use;
 -	Select "run as a different user";
 -   Enter:
     -	Username: ``casfs\svc_oracleprod`` for production, or, ``casfs\svc_oracleppd`` for pre-production;